eCommerce Conversion Rate Audit Checklist (And 24 Ideas For Improving Conversions)

 88% of online consumers report that they are less likely to return to a site after a bad experience.

-To conduct eCommerce site audit on homepage UX, your conversion audit needs to:
+To conduct an audit on homepage UX, your conversion rate audit checklist needs to:

 Create a balance between brand info, product discovery & trust elements to offer shoppers a cohesive first-time impression